freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 .. _`Toronto Globe and Mail`: https://www.youtube.com/watch?v=oSW2wMWtAMM
 .. _`Lucy Parsons Labs`: https://www.youtube.com/watch?v=LkgN244ggzs

-Regularly Share Your SecureDrop *Landing Page* on Social Media
+Regularly share your SecureDrop *Landing Page* on social media
 --------------------------------------------------------------

 The majority of adults in the United States now get their news from Facebook or